 Donald Bren, Chairman of the Board of Irvine Company, has been deeply involved in California real estate as a master planner, master builder, and long-term investor for 50 years.

-Born in Los Angeles, Mr. Bren earned a degree in business administration and economics from the University of Washington.
+Born in Los Angeles, Bren earned a degree in economics and business administration from the University of Washington.
 Following his education, he served for three years as an officer in the U.S. Marine Corps.

-In 1963, he joined the Mission Viejo Company as president and began the master planning and master development of the 11,000-acre new community of Mission Viejo, Calif.
-In 1967, Mr. Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities, including the Irvine Ranch.
+Bren joined the Mission Viejo Company in 1963 as president and began the master planning and master development of the 11,000-acre new community of Mission Viejo, California.
+In 1967, Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities, including the Irvine Ranch.

-In 1977, Mr. Bren joined an investment group to purchase Irvine Company from the Irvine Foundation.
-In 1983, he was elected Chairman of the Board, and he became the principal shareholder.
+In 1977, Bren was a member of an investment group to purchase Irvine Company from the Irvine Foundation.
+Bren was elected Chairman of the Board in 1983 and he became the principal shareholder.
 In 1996, he became sole shareholder.

-Under Mr. Bren’s leadership, Irvine Company has set aside 57,000 acres of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
-In 2006, much of this land was designated as a National Natural Landmark by the U.S. Department of the Interior and the National Park Service.
+Bren has led Irvine Company to set aside 57,000 acres of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
+In 2006, much of this land was designated as a National Natural Landmark by the U.S. Department of the interior and the National Park Service.
 In 2008, it was also designated as the first California Natural Landmark by the State of California.

-As an involved community entrepreneur, Mr. Bren focuses his charitable contributions on regional land preservation and conservation, as well as education, bioscience and technology research.
-Businessweek magazine has estimated that he has given more than $1.3 billion during his lifetime.
+As an involved community entrepreneur, Bren focuses his charitable contributions on regional land preservation and conservation, as well as education, bioscience and technology research.
+Business week magazine has estimated that he has given more than $1.3 billion during his lifetime.

 He also has made significant contributions to local K-12 public schools, and endowed 50 chairs for distinguished professors and researchers at universities and research institutions.